 infection produces inflammation, mucus, and swelling in the airways.

 These viruses target mucous membranes and cause approximately 10 percent

 These viruses cause inflammation in the lungs, nose, and throat.

 Influenza affects both adults and children.
 It’s especially dangerous for

 Causes of Bronchiolitis Obliterans

-- fumes from chemical agents like ammonia, bleach, and chlorine
+- fumes from chemical agents such as ammonia, bleach,

 - respiratory infections